VirtCode/hypr-dynamic-cursors/README.md

     shaperule = clientside, none
 }
 ```

+### ipc
+This plugin can expose cursor shake events via IPC.
+This behaviour must be explicitly enabled via the `plugin:dynamic-cursors:shake:ipc` option, as it will spam the socket quite a bit during a shake.
+These events will appear on [Hyprland's event socket](https://wiki.hyprland.org/IPC/#xdg_runtime_dirhyprhissocket2sock).

+The following events with the described arguments are available, when ipc is enabled:
+- `shakestart`: fired when a shake is detected.
+- `shakeupdate`: fired on frame during the shake, has arguments `x,y,trail,diagonal,zoom`:
+  - `x`, `y` are the current cursor position.
+  - `trail` and `diagonal` are two values indicating the distance the mouse travelled, and the diagonal this movement was within for the last second.
+Their quotient `trail / diagonal` indicates how intense the shaking is.
+  - `zoom` is the current cursor magnification level, as currently shown by this plugin, as customized in the shake configuration.
+- `shakeend`: fired when a shake has ended (after the `timeout`)

+If you only want the IPC events and not the plugin actually changing the cursor size, you can set the properties `base` to `1`, `speed`, `influence` and `timeout` to `0` in the `plugin:dynamic-cursors:shake` section such that the cursor is not magified during the shake.

 ## performance
 > **TL;DR:** Hardware cursor performance is about the same as if an animated cursor shape was shown whenever you move your mouse.
 Sofware cursor performance is not impacted.
 When the cursor is magnified during a shake, the compositor will temporarily switch to software cursors.